-Demographic and clinical characteristics, laboratory and tumour markers results of each patient groups are summarised in Tables 1-3.
+Demographic and clinical characteristics, and laboratory and tumor marker results of each patient group are summarized in Tables I-III.

-The mean age of the MA group was 62.9 ± 15.1 years (23-89) and 62% were female.
+The mean age of the MA group was $62.9 \pm 15.1$ years (23-89) and 62% were female.
 All patients had SAAG < 1.1 and a malignant peritoneal fluid cytology.
-Sixty-eight percent of the MA group (n=34) consisted of patients with gastrointestinal system cancer and 32% with ovarian cancer (n=16).
-Thirty-two percent of gastrointestinal cancers originated from gastric (n=16), 26% from colorectal (n=13) and 10% from pancreas (n=5).
+Sixty-eight percent of the MA group (n = 34) consisted of patients with gastrointesti-